 One trick experts suggest is associating bad or unwanted cat behavior with something unpleasant.
 No, this doesn’t mean spraying her with water from a spray bottle or shaking a jar of pebbles at her.
 Scaring her with things like that will not only cause fear and anxiety for her, it will also damage the bond the two of you share.

 Instead, experts recommend using items cats have an aversion to as a means of correcting an unwanted cat behaviour like jumping on the bed, scratching the furniture, or playing with something they shouldn’t.

 If you want to keep her out of a certain area or room, for example, trying placing cotton balls soaked in citrus near the doorway.
 Likewise, using double stick tape can help eliminate your feline friend jumping on the counters because they don’t like the sticky texture.

 If you’ve taken all the steps to train your kitten as a means of addressing a behavioral problem to no avail, don’t throw in the towel just yet.
 The next step is to consult your vet.
 There might be an underlying problem that is causing her to act out.

-For example, an aversion to the litter box is often caused by an association of fear or pain.
+For example, an aversion to the cat litter box is often caused by an association of fear or pain.
 If you’re cat suddenly stops using the litter box, she could be experiencing constipation or urinary crystals that make it painful to go to the bathroom.
-For that reason, she may begin to see the litter box as the source of that pain.
+For that reason, she may begin to see the kitty litter box as the source of that pain.
 No matter what, consulting your vet is never a bad thing!